systemd/systemd/docs/ENVIRONMENT.md

 * `$SYSTEMD_MEMPOOL=0` — if set, the internal memory caching logic employed by hash tables is turned off, and libc `malloc()` is used for all allocations.

+* `$SYSTEMD_UTF8=` — takes a boolean value, and overrides whether to generate non-ASCII special glyphs at various places (i.e. "→" instead of "->").
+Usually this is deterined automatically, based on $LC_CTYPE, but in scenarios where locale definitions are not installed it might make sense to override this check explicitly.

 * `$SYSTEMD_EMOJI=0` — if set, tools such as `systemd-analyze security` will not output graphical smiley emojis, but ASCII alternatives instead.
 Note that this only controls use of Unicode emoji glyphs, and has no effect on other